kosi-libs/Kodein/README.md

 }
 ```

-Bindings are delared inside a Kodein initialization block, they are not subject to type erasure (e.g. You can bind both a `List<Int>` and a `List<String>` to different list instances, provider or factory).
+Bindings are declared inside a Kodein initialization block, and they are not subject to type erasure (e.g. You can bind both a `List<Int>` and a `List<String>` to different list instances, provider or factory).

-There are different ways to declare a bindings:
+There are different ways to declare bindings:

 #### Factory binding

-This binds a type to a factory function.
-A factory function is a function that takes an argument of a defined type and that returns an object of the binded type.
+This binds a type to a factory function, which is a function that takes an argument of a defined type and that returns an object of the binded type.
 Each time you need an instance of the binded type, the function will be called.

 For example, here is a binding that creates a new `Dice` entry each time the you need a `Dice` instance, according to a given `Int` representing the number of sides: